 Brain Changes in Autism

-A variety of structural and functional brain changes accompany Autism Spectrum Disorder (ASD).
-Understanding these neurobiological differences is crucial for tailoring neurofeedback protocols to address the specific needs of individuals with ASD.
-This chapter explores the main brain changes observed in autism and how these alterations impact behavior, cognition, and sensory processing.
+Autism Spectrum Disorder (ASD) is accompanied by a variety of structural and functional brain changes.
+To better understand these neurobiological differences, it is crucial to focus on tailoring neurofeedback protocols so that they address the specific needs of individuals with ASD.
+In this chapter, we explore the main brain changes observed in autism and examine how these alterations impact behavior, cognition, as well as sensory processing.

 Structural Brain Changes in Autism